calpaterson/csvbase/README.md

 The website is free to use, to the limit of my cheapo hosting.

-At the moment it's all 'alpha-quality', ie: "if you break it you get to keep both pieces".
-APIs might be tweaked a little but what is there now probably won't change hugely.

 Csvbase is licensed under the AGPLv3 or later.
 You're free to reuse it as you like under that licence but please bear in mind the one-man-and-his-dog nature of this operation: I can't support you and there is NO warranty; not even for